Understanding Cardinal Movements of Labor: A thorough look

 6. External Rotation (Restitution)

 After the delivery of the head, external rotation, also known as restitution, occurs.
 This is the rotation of the fetal head back to its original position, aligning with the shoulders.
 The shoulders were initially in a transverse position, but now they need to rotate to the anteroposterior diameter of the outlet for delivery.
-The head rotates approximately 45 degrees to align with the shoulders.
+Day to day, the head rotates approximately 45 degrees to align with the shoulders.
 This movement is a natural consequence of the release of the head from the constraints of the pelvic floor.
 The shoulders follow the head in this rotation.

 7. Expulsion